 - At the end of any meeting with your client, check that your client understands the key points you have discussed and what they need to do before their next meeting with you

 - It is important to provide parents with intellectual disability with written information in a form they can understand.
 This may mean having it read and explained to them.
 We have developed a set of fact sheets for parents about care and protection.
-To access them, see Fact sheets for parents
+To access them, see Fact Sheets – Parents with Disability

 Tips For Communication